joshparrish/munkireport-docker/README.md

 ```

 If you need proxy server support, either bake them into your Dockerfile, or provide them as environmentals when starting your container
-by passing them with the -e flag, just like the variables shown above for the DB serttings.
+by passing them with the -e flag, just like the variables shown above for the DB settings.

+###Thanks to [Calum Hunter]: https://github.com/hunty1/munkireport-docker for his original work on which this is based